 If the dryer isn’t stopping when expected, it’s possible the sensor bars have shorted by coming into contact with each other.
 There is a simple test you can perform using a multimeter that will help you troubleshoot a moisture sensor to determine if the part is malfunctioning or not.

-Testing a dryer moisture sensor
+How can I test a dryer moisture sensor with a multimeter?

 You won’t need the dryer to be running to perform the test, so make sure the appliance is turned off and there’s no laundry in the drum.
-Now, here’s how you can test the moisture sensor:
+Now, here’s how you can check the moisture sensor:

 More dryer repair help from Repair Clinic